ycombinator/chromium-tennisrecord/README.md

+## USTA NorCal Ad In
-## Chromium extension for looking up TennisRecord stats
+Chromium extension for enhancing the USTA NorCal website with information and functionality.

+Currently enhancements include:
+- Displaying players' estimated dynamic rating from TennisRecord

 ### Building